Depression Blogs That Provide Support—And Some Other Media Too

 This podcast is hosted by Dr. Daniel Amen and Tana Amen.
 They work to explain the neuroscience behind things like depression, anxiety, ADHD, memory loss, love, and more.
 Their podcast also aims to provide practical tips for “building the best brain possible.”

-The Hardcore Self Help Project With Duff The Psych
+The Hardcore Self-Help Project with Duff the Psych

 This podcast is hosted by psychologist Dr. Robert Duff, who aims to use his expertise to help people, but without what he calls “psychobabble."
-You can find episodes on a variety of topics, including depression, anxiety, mental health, and relationships.
+You can find episodes on a variety of topics, including anxiety, mental health, and relationships.

 With online therapy, you can choose the most comfortable way to communicate with a therapist, whether by phone, live chat, or videoconference.
 You can also contact your therapist at any time through in-app messaging, and they’ll respond as soon as they can.

-Cognitive behavior therapy (CBT) can be an effective way to work through depression, and it can be provided online.
+Cognitive behavior therapy (CBT) can be an effective way to work through mental health conditions, and it can be provided online.
 CBT may help you identify and challenge inaccurate thoughts and then replace them with more positive thoughts.
 Research has shown that online CBT is just as effective as that done in person.
 One study published in eClinicalMedicine (part of The Lancet Discovery Science) concluded that online CBT was “at least as effective” as traditional in-person CBT.

 Takeaway